pelithne/k8s/workshop.md

 Let's make a change to the sample application, then update the version already deployed to your AKS cluster.

-First we want to make sure that the update ca be done without service interuption.
+First we want to make sure that the update can be completed without service interuption.
 For this to be possible, we need multiple instances of the front end pod.
-This will enable to update the app as a "rolling update", which means that it will restart the pods in sequence making sure that one or more is always running.
+This will enable Kubernetes to update the app as a "rolling update", which means that it will restart the pods in sequence making sure that one or more is always running.

 To achieve that, open the sample manifest file `azure-vote-all-in-one-redis.yaml` and change the number of replicas of the ````azure-vote-front```` pod from 1 to 3, on line 34 (or similar).